foureyes/csci-ua.0480-fall2016-007/slides/05/web.markdown

 <section markdown="block">
 ## netcat

-__nc__ is a commandline utility for TCP connection and communication through UDP.
+__nc__ is a commandline utility for connection and communication through TCP or UDP.
 It can take a host and port as arguments:

 <pre><code data-trim contenteditable>
 nc cs.nyu.edu 80